 How Much Do Fruits and Vegetables Cost?

-This page contains documentation for the cost of fruits and vegetables as well as for the costs and caloric impact of snack substitutions:
+This page contains documentation for the cost of fruits and vegetables as well as for a unique study of the costs and caloric effect of snack substitutions:

 - Selecting fruits and vegetables to price